 - complete a Lost Licence Declaration form (D8a) at your local Garda station.

 - Then send it to the Motor Taxation Office with your Driving Licence Application form (D401)

 Duplicate Licence/Learner Permit

-If your licence/learner permit is current but has been lost or stolen you may apply to your Motor Taxation Office for a duplicate by completing the relevant form (D 401) or (D201).
+If your licence/learner permit is current but has been lost or stolen you may apply to your Motor Taxation Office for a duplicate by completing the relevant form (D 800).
 A duplicate licence is issued to replace a valid licence that has been lost, stolen, destroyed or defaced.
-The duplicate will be a copy of the original licence/permit and will be valid for the same period.
+The duplicate will be a copy of the original licence/permit, including any endorsements, and will be valid for the same period.
 Your application should include:

 Free-in-lieu licences are issued (provided your driving licence is current) in the following cases: